GilgusMaximus/MagicMusicplayer/README.md

 https://lucahohmann.com/magic-musicplayer-javafx-in-2019/

+This project uses the mp3magic libary for mp3 tag analyzing.
+So check it out here: https://github.com/mpatric/mp3agic

 ## Download
 Can you trust the download?
 Well yes and no. Because how should I prove to you, that the code of a built application is the same as the repository code?
 I can't.
 But I personally believe in the open source project, and want to contribute to a better software accessability for everyone.
 So either you take my word, or compile the code yourself =)